 For additional features, please continue to read this help document, or check ExCompare home page.

-The major part in main window is the result list of comparison.
+The main part of the main window is the result list of comparison.
 It's divided into 2 parts horizontally for first and second paths, and keeps the file tree structure.

 If you click on an item in result list, the status bar will show what properties (such as name, modified time, attributes) have been used for detecting differences for the item.

-button to choose a folder or file archive for each path box, which will be compared by ExCompare when you click OK.This window supports drag & drop, so you can drag any folder, file from Windows Explorer and drop it to one of the path boxes.
+The compare panel supports drag & drop, so you can drag any folder or file from Windows Explorer and drop it into one of the path boxes.

 By default, ExCompare treats files specified in the path boxes as archives, and tries to extract them to compare files/folders inside.

 This option is enabled by default.
-Disable it to ignore case sensitive comparison for all file and sub folder names inside the chosen folders or files archives.
+Disable it to ignore case-sensitive comparison for all file and subfolder names inside the chosen folders or file archives.

-Enable this option to compare the modified time of files inside the chosen folders or file archives.
-Note this option only affects files.
-ExCompare doesn't care about modified time of folders.
+Enable this option to compare the modified times of files inside the chosen folders or file archives.
+Note that this option only affects files.
+ExCompare doesn't care about the modified time of folders.

-Enable this option to compare the attributes (read-only, system, hidden etc.) of files inside the chosen folders or file archives.
-Note this option only affects files.
-ExCompare doesn't care about attributes of folders.
+Enable this option to compare the attributes (read-only, system, hidden, etc.) of files inside the chosen folders or file archives.
+Note that this option only affects files.
+ExCompare doesn't care about the attributes of folders.

 Let ExCompare automatically skip "insignificant" path levels, so that two paths can still match even if they have different depths.